nilearn/nilearn/doc/extracting_data.rst

   returning them.
 This is performed by default.

 .. note:: **Exercise**
-   :class: green

-   You can, more as a training than as an exercise, try to play with the parameters in Nisl examples.
+   You can, more as a training than as an exercise, try to play with the parameters in :doc:`Nisl examples <auto_examples/index>`.
 Try to enable detrending in haxby decoding and run it: does it have a big impact on the result?

 Inverse transform: unmasking data